robinsmith-source/sdi/docs/chapters/05-attaching-volumes.md

 ### 1.3 Persistent Mounting with `fstab`

-To make the mounts survive a reboot, we must add them to `/etc/fstab`.
+To make the mounts survive a reboot, you must add them to `/etc/fstab`.

 1.  **Edit `/etc/fstab`**: `sudo vim /etc/fstab`
 2.  **Add entries**: Add lines for both partitions.
 Use the device name for the first and the UUID for the second.